actions/importer-labs/circle_ci/4-dry-run.md

     [2022-09-19 19:46:05]  tmp/dry-run/actions-importer-labs/circleci-demo-ruby-rails/.github/workflows/build_and_test.yml
     ```

+    _Note:  It is expected to see "Resource not found" warnings in the output.
+These warnings are present because you are not a member of the CircleCI organization actions-importer-labs._

 4. View the converted workflow:
     - Find `tmp/dry-run/actions-importer-labs/circleci-demo-ruby-rails/.github/workflows` in the file explorer pane in your codespace.
     - Click `build_and_test.yml` to open.